-12 years ago in Kolkata.
-At the time still much referred to as Calcutta.
-Now less so.
+12 years ago I came to Kolkata for the same time.
+At the time it was still mostly referred to as Calcutta.

 The city doesn’t change; but you do.